-My number one money saving tip when it comes to produce, is to only buy sale items.
+My number one money-saving tip when it comes to producing is to only buy sale items.

 Take a look at your store’s sale flyer every single week and only purchase the items that are on sale.
 This is going to save you an incredible amount of money, as opposed to just going out and buying whatever you feel like at full price.